dcos/examples/consul/1.11/README.md

 To install the customized configuration run `dcos package install consul --options=options.json`.

 After the framework has been started you can reach the HTTPS API via `https://api-tls.consul.l4lb.thisdcos.directory:8501`.
-The endpoint uses certificates signed by the cluster-internal DC/OS CA. So you need to either provide the CA certificate to your clients (recommended, see [DC/OS documentation](https://docs.mesosphere.com/1.12/security/ent/tls-ssl/get-cert/) on how to retrive it) or disable certificate checking (only do that for testing).
+The endpoint uses certificates signed by the cluster-internal DC/OS CA. So you need to either provide the CA certificate to your clients (recommended, see [DC/OS documentation](https://docs.mesosphere.com/latest/security/ent/tls-ssl/get-cert/) on how to retrieve it) or disable certificate checking (only do that for testing).

 ## Change configuration